End To End Testing: A Detailed Guide

 To test end to end, it is important to follow the practices outlined below – meant to ensure smooth testing and feasible cost management.

 - Prioritize the End Use: When creating test cases, test like the user.
 Get into the mindset of someone using the app for the first time.
 Is it easy to find all the options?
 Are the features clearly marked?
 Can users get what they want in two or three steps?
 Use acceptance testing documents and user stories that help clarify the user’s point of view.
 Design test cases accordingly.

-- Analyze the risks: Focus E2E tests on features of the app whose failure will cause maximum issues.
+Focus E2E tests on features of the app whose failure will cause maximum issues.
 Start with these features, and design more elaborate test cases to verify them.
 Consider using a risk assessment matrix for this purpose.

 - Maintain Order: Since E2E testing encompasses the entire application, test cases are bound to be complex.
 Each system component has to be tested, which increases points of failure and also the difficulty in debugging each anomaly.
 Structure and organization are crucial in E2E testing.
 Conduct unit tests and integration tests initially to resolve the first level of errors.
-Once end to end testing begins, continue to run smoke and sanity tests in combination with high-risk user scenarios.

 - Optimize setup and teardown mechanisms: Ensure that the test environment is ready to start testing at any moment.
 Setup processes need to be as minimal as possible.
 Once tests complete, it should take an equally low amount of time to erase the test data so that the environment reverts to a pristine state – thus ready to conduct tests again.